zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/connection-resiliency.md

 # Connection Resiliency

 Connection resiliency is the ability to automatically retry certain transient errors when attempting to connect to the database.
-In most of the applications, a database connection is always vulnerable to connection breaks due to back-end failures and network instability.
+In most applications, a database connection is always vulnerable to connection breaks due to back-end failures and network instability.

  - With the rise of cloud-based database servers such as Windows Azure and connections over less reliable networks, it is now more common for connection breaks to occur.
  - The feature can be used with any database by supplying an "execution strategy", which encapsulates the logic necessary to detect failures and retry commands.